Free tool · 98 cards in the database

 How is 'net value' calculated?

-We start from each card's editorial first-year net value (welcome bonus plus estimated year-one earn, minus the annual fee) and scale the earn portion against your entered annual spend, using a $24,000/year baseline.
+We start from each card's editorial first-year net value (welcome tranches issued before the first anniversary plus estimated year-one earn, minus the annual fee) and scale the earn portion against your entered annual spend, using a $24,000/year baseline.
+Anniversary, renewal, and month-13-or-later tranches are excluded.
 Ongoing net value strips out the one-time welcome bonus, since you only get that once.

 Why does the estimate change with my spend but not perfectly by category?